Slings

 Personal work harnesses are required as part of the standard rigging kit for all Riggers.
 This is something that will be of personal preference, as there are many types on the market.
 The ability of the human body to survive a fall depends principally on the decelerating forces imposed during...

-This content is for Stunt Rig Pro and Stunt Rig Pro (30 days) members only.
+This content is for Stunt Rig Pro , Stunt Rig Pro (30 days), and Level 1 Stunt Rigging - Berlin 16th to 20th March members only.

 Continue reading